Yem-Tech/AWS-IAM-Cloud-Security-Project/README.md

 # AWS Cloud Security Project – IAM Policy Enforcement Lab

 ## Overview
-This project demonstrates hands-on implementation of cloud security controls within :contentReference[oaicite:0]{index=0}, focusing on Identity and Access Management (IAM), monitoring, logging, and access restriction testing.
+This hands-on lab demonstrates the implementation of AWS cloud security controls, focusing on Identity and Access Management (IAM), monitoring, logging, and access restriction testing.

 The objective was to design and validate a least-privilege access model that restricts specific actions on designated EC2 instances while allowing permitted operations on others.